SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Irish Pubs: Do you love Irish pub food as much as me?
 If you do, you have to check out this list of the best in the city.
 You will find one of my favorites right in Union Square as well as in the Mission and the Outer Sunset.

 French Restaurants: I love, love, love French food, so this list was easy for me to pull together.
-It includes five of the best French restaurants in the city, from the popular Cafe Claude near Union Square to the small, local option, Zazzie, in Cole Valley.
+It includes five of the best French restaurants in the city, from the popular Cafe Claude near Union Square to the small, local option, Zazie, in Cole Valley.

 Comments?
 Questions?
 Suggestions?